ExpressVPN Pros & Cons

 |24/7 Live chat support||Yes|

 ExpressVPN’s helpful 24/7 live chat is the best in class.
 It means that if you ever have a problem, you’ll be back up and running as quickly as possible.
-There’s also a huge range of support guides, FAQs, video tutorials, and troubleshooting options available on the support website.
+There’s also a huge range of support guides, FAQs, video tutorials, and troubleshooting options available on the website.

 ExpressVPN really is one of the most customer-focused VPN services we’ve reviewed, and the support team makes sure to keep you happy both before and after you’ve become a customer.